BBVA/hancock-doc/docs/guide/getting-started/README.md

 ## Overview

-Hancock is a research product conceived within BBVA New digital business - R&D that provides convenient services to integrate with different DLT networks.
+Hancock provides convenient services to integrate with different DLT networks.
 We provide simplicity, adaptability and efficiently to develop in any DLT.
 Hancock can be divided into three main components:

 - [DLT Adapter](../dlt-adapter/) - Keep it simple
 Interface to abstract interaction with different DLT networks.